AER: explanation and definition.

 ARE: everything you need to know about this Pôle Emploi benefit

-ARE (Allocation Unemploi d'Aide au Retour à l'Emploi) is a replacement income paid by Pôle Emploi to anyone who has been out of work for a while and wants to find a new job.
-Let's find out what it's all about.
+The unemployment benefit for return to work assistance (ARE) is a replacement income paid by Pôle emploi to anyone going through a period of inactivity and who wants to find a job.
+Let's find out what it is all about.

 Creation aids